dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 $ rdmsr -p 1 0xC8E
 ```

-This will give us the estimate of the LLC usage in cache lines. [^7] To convert this value to bytes, we need to multiply the value returned by the `rdmsr` command by the cache line size.
+This will give us the estimate of the LLC usage in cache lines[^7].
+To convert this value to bytes, we need to multiply the value returned by the `rdmsr` command by the cache line size.

 Similarly, the memory read bandwidth allocated to a thread can be limited.
 This is achieved by writing an unsigned integer to a specific MSR register, which sets a maximum read bandwidth in 1/8 GB/s increments.
 Interested readers are welcome to read [@QoSAMD] for more details.